Pagazone-Pan/Pagazone-Pan/README.md

 ## Hi there 👋

 ## I'm a graduate student at USC whose major is Computer Engineering
-## I'm currently learning about Computer Network
+## I'm interested in learning about Computer Network
+## My favorite hobbies are karting and offroading.

 <!--
 **Pagazone-Pan/Pagazone-Pan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.